 For a detailed price comparison: click here.

-Source: Lookfantastic Australia
+Source: Lookfantastic CA

 This product can help reduce and prevent fine lines and wrinkles, improve skin elasticity and firmness because it contains palmitoyl hexapeptide-12.